skytreader/PyGame-Objects/README.md

+The most awesome framework for PyGame you will ever encounter!

-Nothing grand here (yet).
-Just a simple abstraction for some commmon code patterns I find while using PyGame.
+**But** it's not there yet.
+Right now, it's just a simple abstraction for some commmon code patterns I find while using PyGame.

 **Built-on:**
 * Python 2.6.5